cloud-native-toolkit/ibmcloud-utilities/README.md

 1. The project needs support for deleting the following types of resources:

    * Storage(s) - File, Block & COS
+   * Sysdig Monitoring CLI not supported to list / delete
+   * Certificate Manager CLI not supported to list / delete

 ## Resources